sola-st/CodeCureAgent/README.md

       --target-csv-file-path ./experimental_setups/dev_dataset/mining_results/specific_commit_handled_rules_input_file.csv
   ```

 #### **Retrieve Repair Logs and History**

-RepairAgent saves the output in multiple files.
+CodeCureAgent saves the output in multiple files.

-- The primary logs are located in the folder `experimental_setups/experiment_X`, where `experiment_X` increments automatically with each run of the command `./run_on_defects_4j.sh`.
+- The primary logs are located in the folder `experimental_setups/experiment_X`, where `experiment_X` increments automatically with each run of the command `./run_on_dataset.sh`.

 - Within this folder, you may find several subfolders:
   - **logs**: Full chat history (prompts) and command outputs (one file per bug).